olivierdalang/SPCgeonode/README.md

 - TODO : allow setup superuser password/login and set geoserver admin password
 - TODO : optimise dockerfiles
 - TODO : reorganize folders : django as main, other services in subfolders
+- TODO : contribute back to geonode-project

+## Compared to Geonode project

+This is very similar to https://github.com/GeoNode/geonode-project but aims to be suitable for deployement.

+Key differences :

+- dockerfiles for nginx and geoserver are in same repo, since they need to be customized for a deployement
+- other services (postgres, elasticsearch, rabbit) images use a specific tag, so we know which one will be pulled, making
+- settings imports from geonode.settings so most defaults don't need to be modified
+- geoserver starts with empty geodatadir.
+Geonode's entrypoint script ensures there is a geonode workspace initialized using REST API. (in geonode-project, initial data-dir is pulled from http://build.geonode.org/geoserver/latest/data-$GEOSERVER_VERSION.zip , see waybarrios/geoserver Docker image)